mr-bt/manager.README/README.md

 ### Our Team Rituals

 We have several rituals to foster team cohesion, alignment and collaboration.
 As a manager, we are part of multiple teams.
 These rituals apply to my direct reports team.
 Note these rituals are not set in stone.
-We'll continuously explore and adapt to find what works best for us."
+We'll continuously explore and adapt to find what works best for us.

 #### Flash Reports